team-telnyx/webrtc/README.md

    */
   ringtoneFile: './sounds/incoming_call.mp3',
   /*
-    ringbackFile - Used when you disable Generate Ringback Tone to provide your own ringback sound - Enable Instant Ringback (180).
+    ringbackFile - Used when you disable Generate Ringback Tone to provide your own ringback sound.
   */
   ringbackFile: './sounds/ringback_tone.mp3',
 });